Skip navigation

 Are there any risks to the test?

 For others, there is little risk to having this test.
-The dose of radiation depends on the procedure, but fluoroscopy is not considered harmful for most people.
+The radiation dose depends on the procedure, but fluoroscopy is not considered harmful for most people.
 But talk to your provider about all the x-rays you've had in the past.
 The risks from radiation exposure may be linked to the number of x-ray treatments you've had over time.

 What do the results mean?